“If we live in the Spirit, let us also walk in the Spirit”

 Paul now calls us to action based on our status in the Spirit.
 The dynamics of the Spirit should arrest our proclivity to criticize others.

 If we live in the Spirit,

 Paul’s argument is “if” then “let us.”
-The “if” relates to principle and the “let us” relates to application.
+The “if” relates to principle, and the “let us” relates to the application.
 God always appeals to living the Christian life based on our standing in Christ and the Spirit.

 The “if” in the phrase “If we live in the Spirit” is not hypothetical but actual.
 Christians live in spiritual lives because they entered into God’s life at salvation.
 Paul assumes that every believer lives in the Spirit.
 Since we hold status with the Spirit, we should walk according to that status.